 Many industrial workplace areas require respiratory protection for the health and safety of employees.
 To educate employers on potential airborne hazards and workplace conditions that require the use of respirators, OSHA has several guidelines in place.
 These instructions detail which conditions require the use of respirators and what equipment is appropriate for use.
-To help you comply with OSHA standards, McClellan Sales, Inc. has put together this overview of where you need respirators in the workplace.
+To help you comply with OSHA standards, MC Tool & Safety, Inc. has put together this overview of where you need respirators in the workplace.

 1. IDLH Atmospheres